-In South Carolina the goal is to take on a proactive approach in order to improve awareness to all South Carolina carriers and stakeholders, with the intent to change unsafe driver behavior, to reduce the incidence of distracted and impaired driving behaviors through increased public awareness and education and to reinforce the negative consequences of distracted and impaired driving behaviors at any time but especially around large trucks and busses.
-Another goal is to create a social climate that stigmatizes distracted and impaired driving behaviors as socially unacceptable behaviors through public education and awareness.
+In South Carolina the goal is to take on a proactive approach in order to improve awareness to all South Carolina carriers and stakeholders, with the intent to change unsafe driver behavior, to reduce the incidence of distracted and impaired driving behaviors through increased public awareness and education and to reinforce the negative consequences of distracted and impaired driving behaviors at any time but especially around large trucks and buses.
+Another goal is to create a social climate that stigmatizes distracted and impaired driving behaviors through public education and awareness.